 Liam

-We all want the quality of Children's Services to be as high as it can be, and although there are similarities in some of the challenges we face (staff recruitment and retention, workforce training, financial pressures, high waiting lists and times) there are unique differences in every service and area.
+We all want the quality of Children's Services to be as high as it can be, and although there are similarities in some of the challenges we face (staff recruitment and retention, workforce training, financial pressures, high waiting lists and times) there are unique differences (and solutions) in every service and area.

 Members of your team can book a place on any of the modules currently available, to attend a multi-agency training day.